RobIsaTeam/courses/_course_3_threejs/7-data_driven_animation.md

       scene.add( sphere );
       renderer.render( scene, camera );
     })
-    console.log(brainregions)
   })
 ```

 > ### Challenge: Scale the spheres
 >
 > 1. To relate our spheres to the data, we want to scale them based on the measured power.
 Using `sphere.scale.set()`, scale each sphere according to the first value in its power array.
 In our data, `power` has been normalised to range between 0 and 1.
 To help make sure the spheres stay visible it might be a good idea to scale them as something like: `1 + 5*power`.
+They'll start of small, but over time, we'll see them grow. ;)

-We've started our display of data.
+We've started displaying our data.
 Now, how can we change the size of the spheres dynamically?
 To repeatedly execute a function, we can use the function `setInterval(my_function, timestep)`.
 Whatever `my_function` does is executed every `timestep` milliseconds.
 In our case, our function is supposed to update the size of the bubble.

 We'll need to do a few things to make this work: